wilmerhallinjacobsson/Dark-Patterns-on-Streaming-Services-Supplementary-Material/README.md

-# dark Patterns on Streaming Services (Bachelor Thesis)
+# Dark Patterns on Streaming Services (Bachelor Thesis)
 Invesigating awerness, ability to recognize and influence dispite awreness and ability to recogize.

 This repository contains supplementary material including: